top of page

 The expectation is also that members should behave in a manner that will not adversely impact the environment.

-With the exception of Snowcraft, which is a skills based trip with the aim of instructing individuals in appropriate safety techniques and theory, no Club trips are to venture onto snow, glaciers or other terrain where there is a risk of avalanche or where specialised alpine safety gear is required.
+With the exception of Snowcraft, which is a skills based trip with the aim of instructing individuals in appropriate safety techniques and theory, trip leaders require permission from both the alpine and safety officers before venturing onto snow, glaciers or other terrain where there is risk of avalanche or where specialised alpine safety gear is required during club trips.
+Permission from the alpine and safety officers is also required if the trip is considered a mountaineering objective with an alpine grade.
+Alpine and safety officers will consider both conditions and experience and should in most instances recommend that trip leaders change their trip plans.

 • 2.3) Trip Leaders.